boisgera/vs-code-sandbox/main.md

 OK, first file dude !

+I said new line ...

 New set of changes ...

+New line ...

-Changing stuff again ...
+Changing stuff -- changed line -- again ...

 And again ... ah interesting, green border :)

-New stuff ?

 Arf, well changes are nice this way ?